 Jimmy Blevins Quotes in All the Pretty Horses

 The All the Pretty Horses quotes below are all either spoken by Jimmy Blevins or refer to Jimmy Blevins.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of All the Pretty Horses published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of All the Pretty Horses published in 1993.).